Trac-Systems/tap-reader-snapshot-boilerplate/README.md

 - in the TAP Reader, replace the file "src/main.mjs" with the file "main.mjs" of the cloned boilerplate repository.
 - open the replaced "main.mjs" file and make adjustments to the token ticker and decimals your snapshot will be for.

 Start the TAP Reader and wait for the snapshot to be finished.
+The results will be stored in the file "out.csv" in the root-directory of TAP Reader.

 If you don't need snapshot anymore, please replace the original "main.mjs" again.